dineshssdn-867/Events/Readme.md

 ## Features🧾

-You can register as a user, tech-expert or recruiter
+You can register as a user, event organizer
 <details>
   <summary>For Event organizers</summary>